cobobc/milestone_project_fob/README.md

 ### Acknowledgements

 I'd like to thank my mentor Spencer Baribell for his guidance, efficiency and positivity throughout my project.
-Thanks to fellow students @Kay Ellis and @Kevin O'Carroll for helping me through positional issues with the FOB logo on the homepage.
+Thanks to fellow students @Kay Ellis and @Kevin O'Carroll for helping me through positional issues with the FOB logo on the homepage on Slack.
 Thanks to my brother Mr. FOB (Fionn O'Brien) for providing content, setting out the goal of the website, and discussing the design of the site.